Bitcoin and Portfolio Diversification

 Diversification and correlation

 If we add more uncorrelated asset classes to our investment portfolios, logic dictates that our portfolios would become more risk efficient.
-This is why I personally invest in different types of assets, including gold, private equity, mutual funds, and of course…digital assets…
+This is why I invest in different types of assets, including gold, private equity, mutual funds, and of course…digital assets…

 Bitcoin and portfolio diversification